60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 What is a book reading challenge?

-That’s why I love these 60 Reading Challenge Ideas for adults and kids.
-A reading challenge is a fun way to jumpstart new reading goals on your own or with others.
+60 Reading Challenge Ideas for adults and kids are a fun way to jumpstart new reading goals.
+Challenges get everyone reading!

-Plus, reading can reduce stress levels by as much as 68 percent in just 6 minutes.
-It can
+Reading can reduce stress levels by as much as 68 percent in just 6 minutes.

 - improve memory and brain power